 When is hearing protection optional and when is it compulsory?

-The Noise Regs contain provision for both cases, so in some areas it is optional and in others it is compulsory, with the deciding factor being the noise exposures involved.
+The Noise Regs contain provisions for when either may apply, so in some areas it may optional while in others it is compulsory, with the deciding factor being the noise exposures involved.

 Noise levels of 80 to 84dB(A)